FinalStryke/naming/README.md

 name_generator generates a new name from a list of phonemes, and as such is suitable for commercial use.

 word_maker generates a word from pure letters.
 As such, it will sometimes throw out something strange, but it is a good starting point.

+The prefixSuffix script is more for fun, combining random prefixes and suffixes.